MART 571C: Moving Image Advanced—Animation

 Animation?
 What kind?

-This animation course starts with 2D motion graphics and animation, and moves into visual effects, and optionally, 3D animation.
+This animation course supports 2D motion graphics and animation, as well as hand drawn, object based, and digital 3D animation.

 The class is full, will you add me?